 I think you get the picture, here.
 While you’re ditching the whole scene, I’m doing the daily grind.
 I’m tired, Taylor, and the contrast of your life compared to mine leaves me wanting to pop the top down on my convertible (if I had one) and drive far away from my adult responsibilities.

 But there’s no running away at 42, little lady.
 Oh no, that’s when you put on the big girl pants and DEAL.
-And just when you think that you can’t take one more single day of the monotony… THIS HAPPENS
+And just when you start doubting that everything will really be alright, this happens.

 My nine year old came down the stairs today and gave me this paper as a birthday gift.
 He’ll be embarking on the teen years soon and so anything that he makes me these days is beyond precious, but this took the proverbial birthday cake today.